samsonos/php_upload/readme.md

 </p>
 ```

-Input with class "__action" defines handler of your uploading.
+* Input with class "__action" defines handler of your uploading.
 It can be controller method in your bundle or simple controller function.
-It always must have class "__action".<br />
+It always must have class "__action".
-Input with class "__file_size" defines max size of uploading file.
-It always must have class "__file_size".<br />
+* Input with class "__file_size" defines max size of uploading file.
+It always must have class "__file_size".
-Input with class "__example_upload" is input button for choosing file from clients computer.
+* Input with class "__example_upload" is input button for choosing file from clients computer.
 If you are using class name "__upload" for this input, you don't need to create some javascript code in order for everything to work.

+Also you can add following feature blocks :
+* Container with class "__progress_text" will show you percents of file uploading.
+* Tag <p> inside container with class "__progress_bar" will create animation as progress bar of uploading

+Remember, that you must add some css styles for this blocks to use them as you want.

 ### Example of javascript code
 If you are using input with class different from "__upload", you need to handle you inputs: